Google's Prototype AI Tool Can Write a Short Story. But Is It Any Good?

 According to Google, LaMDA doesn't truly understand language, meaning or context, but after trawling through reams of data on the internet it can "produce deceptively humanlike speech" and predict the next most likely word in a sentence, The Washington Post reported in July.

-That month, Google fired engineer Blake Lemoine, who claimed LaMDA was sentient.
-Google had suspended Lemoine in June for violating a confidentiality policy after he gave several media interviews regarding LaMDA.
+Earlier that month, Google fired engineer Blake Lemoine, who claimed LaMDA was sentient.
+The company had suspended Lemoine in June for violating a confidentiality policy after he gave several media interviews regarding LaMDA.